 How does the evidence found in this paper compare with previous studies?
-For US listed firms, Atanassov et al. (2007), whose estimation most closely resembles those carried out in our paper, albeit without controls for unobserved heterogeneity, find for that equity issues (seasoned equity offerings) have an important economic effect on innovation: the firms issuing equities experience a 54 per cent increase in citations per patent two years after the issue, compared with a 43 per cent increase for firms making their first bond issue; no effects are found for firms taking out bank loans.
-In Micucci and Rossi (2011) Italian manufacturing firms listed on a stock market market or issuing bonds have a much higher probability of engaging in R&D activity: using a different sample of manufacturing firms (Invind) from the one we use in this paper, and analyzing the effect with a panel probit random effects model, they find that for such firms the probability of R&D increases by 11 percentage points (one fourth of the estimated probability); for smaller firms (those with up to 200 employees) the effect is much greater, 20 percentage points (almost two thirds of the estimated probability).
-Brown and Petersen (2009) estimate dynamic R&D models for US listed high-tech firms and find significant effects of cash flow and external equity for young firms, but not for mature companies.
+For US listed firms.
+Atanassov et al. (2007), whose estimation most closely resembles those carried out in our paper, albeit without controls for unobserved heterogeneity, find for that equity issues (seasoned equity offerings) have an important economic effect on innovation: the firms issuing equities experience a 54 per cent increase in citations per patent two years after the issue, compared with a 43 per cent increase for firms making their first bond issue; no effects are found for firms taking out bank loans.
+Micucci and Rossi (2011) find that for Italian manufacturing firms listed on a stock market market or issuing bonds the probability of R&D increases by 11 percentage points (one fourth of the estimated probability); for smaller firms (those with up to 200 employees) the effect is much greater, 20 percentage points (almost two thirds of the estimated probability).
+Brown et al. (2009) estimate dynamic R&D models for US listed high-tech firms and find significant effects of cash flow and external equity for young firms, but not for mature companies.
 The coefficients for young firms indicate that finance supply shifts can explain most of the 1990's R&D boom, which implies a significant connection between finance and innovation.
-In summary, previous studies that found significant effects of equities issuance on innovation also found that the effects are also large from an economic point of view.
+In summary, previous studies that found significant effects of equities issuance on innovation also found that the effects are large from an economic point of view.

-Overall, there is plainly room for manoeuvre in a country like Italy, where only 17 per cent of firms make net equity issues (16 per cent in the sample of high-tech firms) and net equity issues are equal to only 2 per cent of total net finance, even for high-tech firms (Table 10).
-This percentage rises to 5 per cent for listed high-tech firms, which is still far below the 29 per cent found for US listed high-tech firms (Brown et al, 2009).
+Overall, there is plainly room for manoeuvre in a country like Italy, where only 17 per cent of firms make net equity issues (16 per cent in the sample of high-tech firms) and net equity issues are equal to only 2 per cent of total net finance, even for high-tech firms (Table 8).
+This percentage rises to 5 per cent for listed high-tech firms, which is still far below the 29 per cent found for US listed high-tech firms (Brown et al., 2009).
 Focusing on the difference between Italy and the US listed high-tech firms, it is striking to notice that the latter also rely heavily on cash flow, but when they need external finance they prefer equity to debt.

-Recent policy measures in Italy have diminished the tax advantage of using debt instead of equity, permitting a portion of the increase in equity to be deducted from taxable income (under a law enacted at the end of 2011) and introducing some tax benefits for the investors in venture capital funds (law enacted in 2011) and for individuals and companies buying shares in innovative start-ups (law enacted in in 2012).
-Further steps in this direction are needed in order to obtain an even stronger impact on firms' financial structures, creating a more favorable environment for financing R&D activity.
+Recent policy measures in Italy have diminished the large tax advantage of using debt instead of equity, permitting a portion of the increase in equity to be deducted from taxable income (under a law enacted at the end of 2011) and introducing some tax benefits for the investors in venture capital funds (law enacted in 2011) and for individuals and companies buying shares in innovative start-ups (law enacted in in 2012).
+These steps are likely to have an impact on firms' financial structures, creating a more favorable environment for financing R&D activity.